Arthur Pendragon’s 70th Birthday

 By 1978 Arthur Pendragon returned to the stages of Detroit with guitarist Chris Marshall, formerly of a prog-rock experiment devised by Jem Targel with Bob Seger associates, known as White Bucks, and Jerry Zubal, formerly with RSO Records’ hard-rockin’ Rockicks.
 Arthur rounded out his bass lines with a just out of high school Jeffrey Johnson on drums, and a longtime friend, keyboardist Bob Ellis, who played in bands with future Bob Seger and Mitch Ryder associates.

-To learn more about the careers of Arthur Pendragon and his associates, enjoy our continuing series of articles and interviews with the lost, forgotten rockers of Detroit:
+You can learn more about the careers of Arthur Pendragon and his associates as you enjoy our continuing series of interviews and features with the lost, forgotten rockers of Detroit:

 - Part 1: Sometimes you’re Kiss . . . and sometimes you’re Rockicks: Phantoms from the Rock ’n’ Roll Oblivion